Badgerworks-Brewery/Blisscord/README.md

 - **Unjustified ban bypassing**

-   Blisscord is big on freedom of speeh/expression, and is also aware of how excruciating these ban appeals are (especially with Discord's in-house support team), so Blisscord will work to allow users to still use their disabled accounts, and still access servers that have banned them, we will use a custom client-side moderation system to ensure that this bypass feature isnt abused by those deserving of their ban(s).
+   Blisscord is big on freedom of speeh/expression, and is also aware of how excruciating these ban appeals are (especially with Discord's in-house support team), so Blisscord will work to allow users to still use their disabled accounts, and still access servers that have banned them, we will use a custom client-side automatic moderation system to ensure that this bypass feature isnt abused by those deserving of their ban(s).

+- **Disboard sidebar**

+  Browse servers in Disboard while still comfortably sitting inside of the application.

+- **Better VC Features**

+  Like a better Watch Together etc.

 # How to run/install it?